abshirahmed/trmnl-salah-times/src/handlers/installation-handler/README.md

 ## OAuth Flow

-1. TRMNL sends an installation request to this endpoint with a token and callback URL
+1. TRMNL sends an installation request to this endpoint with a code and callback URL
-2. This handler exchanges the token for an access token
+2. This handler exchanges the code for an access token
 3. The handler redirects the user back to TRMNL
 4. TRMNL sends a success webhook to the installation success handler